AnggaR96s/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.